Prime Rate

 How many credit cards should I have?

-Most people do well with 2-4 cards: one for everyday spending, one for specific categories (dining, groceries, gas), and maybe a travel card if you fly regularly.
+Most people do well with 2-4 credit cards: one for everyday spending, one for specific categories (dining, groceries, gas), and maybe a travel card if you fly regularly.

 More cards mean more complexity.
 Don’t chase rewards if you’ll miss payments or overspend.